 This applies to our Octotel, Openserve, Frogfoot, Century City Connect and Teralink customers with regards to non-payment:

-If a customer’s debit order bounces (more than once in the same month) or is unpaid for whatever reason – their fibre line will be cancelled with the underlying fibre infrastructure provider on the last working day of the month.
+If a customer’s debit order bounces (more than once in the same month) or is unpaid for whatever reason – their fibre line will be cancelled with the underlying fibre infrastructure provider immediately.

 The customer is liable (from this date) for the following month’s fees – in accordance with our and our underlying provider’s 30 day cancellation period.